catalogicsoftware/helm3-charts/charts/cloudcasa/v0.1.0/README.md

 # Introduction

 CloudCasa is a SaaS solution that provides class-leading data protection services for Kubernetes and cloud native applications.
+Configuration is quick and easy, and basic service is free.

-This chart installs and configures the CloudCasa agent on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This Helm chart installs and configures the CloudCasa agent on a Kubernetes cluster.
 See the CloudCasa [Getting Started Guide](https://cloudcasa.io/get-started) for more information.

 ## Prerequisites